 I’m learning good repair skills from staff members like Miles Stepto.
 With volunteers, Miles is welcoming, patient and an expert mechanic teacher.
 That gives me the confidence to help my wife or friends when we’re out riding.
 I also enjoy hearing the background stories and experiences of cycling in the Bay Area from the diverse group of people at Community Repair Nights.

 How does it make you feel that the bikes we are repairing are going to low-income residents, many of whom lack affordable transportation options?

 It is fantastic, anything we can do for people who need transit and don’t have the means is more than a bonus, it draws me in.
 Because I work long hours, I can’t do enough of that work on my own.
 If this program didn’t exist the bicycles would be unused or scrapped.
-Community Bike Builds exemplifies the best of the Bay Area ethos and dedication to social justice.
+Bike it Forwards exemplifies the best of the Bay Area ethos and dedication to social justice.
 It is one of those programs where people make an impact.

 Thanks Jordon, your dedication and enthusiasm makes this work possible.
 With volunteers like Jordon, we’re able to repair hundreds of bikes each year and donate them to low-income families across the city.

 Want to be a volunteer superstar by helping to get another 60 kids on bicycles?
 Come help out at our upcoming event with B-Magic on August 18th.
 It will be our largest Community Bike Build yet!